shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 1. as we have our tiles drawn as `UIImage`, we can simply rotate that image around its center to create the visual effect of rotation
 2. as we have our connection pins as a plain array, we can just re-calculate the indices of connection's _"input"_ and _"output"_

-There are a couple of points, which should be described previous to the algorithm of a tile rotation.
+There are a couple of points, which should be described prior to the algorithm of a tile rotation.

 The tiles are connected using those connection pins.
-And based on the coordinates of a tile and its neighbour, we can tell, which pins of those two will be connected.
+And based on the coordinates of a tile and its neighbor, we can tell, which pins of those two will be connected.
 And since our game goal is to prolong a single line, by keeping track of which connections of which tiles form a line, we may define a couple
 rules:

 * given connected pins inside one tile, we may describe that connection in two pins' indices, namely _"input"_ and _"output"_
-* connections of a tile, not involved in forming a line, can be treated in either way - input and output could be named in a reversed order _(again, **unless they are forming line**, otherwise it's essential to say where the line comes from and where it ends inside a given tile)_
+* connections of a tile, not involved in forming a line, can be treated in either way - input and output could be named in a reversed order _(again, **unless they are forming a line**, otherwise it's essential to say where the line comes from and where it ends inside a given tile)_
 * the central tile will have only one output - the one, where the line starts its journey; let it be the connection pair `(0, 0)`
-* one can easily calculate the neighbour's output, given the last tile of a line path and its successor
+* one can easily calculate the neighbor's output, given the last tile of a line path and its successor

 Let's define a class `Tile`: